akilaid/responsechecker/README.md

 ## About The Project

-* This tool can check http response recursively using list of domains
+* This tool can check http response recursively using list of domains.
+* This tool is able to save output to a .txt file.

 ## Table of Contents